Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-What treatments do you think are best for me and why?
+What treatment do you think is best for me?
+Why?

-What is the success rate of this particular treatment for my type and stage of esophageal cancer?
+What is the success rate of this treatment for my type and stage of cancer?

 How long will each treatment take?

 Where do I have to go for the treatment?

 Does someone need to go with me during treatments?